yiisoft/data/README.md

 method to execute a filter on PHP variables.*

 You can add your own filter handlers to the data reader using the `withFilterHandlers()` method.
-You can add any filter handler to the Reader.
+You can add any filter handler to the reader.
 If a reader is not able to use a filter, filter is ignored.

 ```php
 // own filter for filtering